mohamedsalama/create-tomcat-linux/README.md

 # create-tomcat-linux
 Create tomcat instance on opt folder with fix permissions on folders based on creation user on linux servers

+===
+first you can download tomcat from this link https://downloads.apache.org/tomcat/ choose your tomcat version and download it ===

 to run this script you should run it as below

 sh tomcat-server.sh {path-for-tomcat} {user-name}